caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthrough.md

 **Remark:** I had an issue with plugging in the power supply to the micro USB power input on the circuit board of the display (like shown in the video).
 The Raspberry was still showing me the low power symbol (lightening symbol on the upper right corner) SOLUTION:  I had to plug in the power supply to the micro USB power input on the Raspberry itself.
 The display is now powered via the jumper cables.
 The standard display case is also allowing for both micro USB power inputs to be used.

-**NOTE:** If the image on the display is having the wrong orientation, you can rotate the image by changing the configuration of Raspbian (see tutorial section Initial configuration of Raspbian)
+**NOTE:** If the image on the display is having the wrong orientation, you can rotate the image by changing the configuration of Raspbian (see tutorial section Initial configuration of Raspbian > *Change display orientation*)

 #### Display installation pictures:

 Step 1:

 ![image](images/displaysetup1.jpg)

 Step 2:

 ![image](images/displaysetup2.jpg)

 Step 3:

 ![image](images/displaysetup3.jpg)

 Step 4:

 ![image](images/displaysetup4.jpg)

 Step 5: